-- identify the problems and challenges encountered by Filipinos from 1946 to 1972; - know the transition from Commonwealth to Republic, including the challenges faced by the Philippines after the war, the economic dependence on the United States, the political disagreements between President Osmeña and General MacArthur, the controversial Bell Trade Act, and the presidency of Manuel Roxas; and - examine the presidencies of Elpidio Quirino, Ramon Magsaysay, Carlos Garcia, and Diosdado Macapagal.
+- Understand the transition from Commonwealth to Republic, including the challenges faced by the Philippines after the war, the economic dependence on the United States, the political disagreements between President Osmena and General MacArthur, the controversial Bell Trade Act, and the presidency of Manuel Roxas; - Examine the presidencies of Elpidio Quirino, Ramon Magsaysay, Carlos Garcia, and Diosdado Macapagal, and the challenges and achievements during their administrations, such as the rebellion in Batangas, the fight against the HUKs, economic reforms, land reform, the Filipino First policy, industrial growth, and the passage of important laws like the Agricultural Land Reform Code.
+They will also understand the rise of Ferdinand Marcos and the subsequent imposition of martial law, leading to an authoritarian regime in the Philippines.